Journalit

 Core identity

-Set currency and display name, and jump out to the docs, Discord, or GitHub directly from the tab.
+Set currency, language, and display name, and jump out to the docs, Discord, or GitHub directly from the tab.

 Home behaviour